JoPe99/helsinki-city-bike/README.md

 # Technology choices:

 ## Frontend
-Frontend is created with VueJS accompanied by Vuetify component library.
+Frontend is created with Typescript/VueJS accompanied by Vuetify component library.
 I chose Vue as I have prior experience with it, and it has been a blast to use.
-Electron is used for packaging the app, allowing stand-alone desktop apps.
+Electron is used for packaging the app, making it possible to distribute the frontend app as a single .exe-file.

 ## Backend
 Backend is Kotlin with Spring Boot, along with PostGreSQL.
-I chose Kotlin as I had some experience with Android Development with it before, and wanted to get more experience on Kotlin.
+I chose Kotlin as I had some experience with Android Development with it before, and wanted to get backend experience on Kotlin.
 PostGreSQL is something I have used before and felt it would work fine here too.

 ## Testing
-Frontend testing is done with Mocha/Chai, Cypress, and coverage by Coveralls.
+Frontend unit testing is done with Mocha/Chai, E2E-testing with Cypress, and coverage is provided by Coveralls.